ropensci/gendercoder/cran-comments.md

 * Expanded the Description field to describe the package functionality and why it may be useful.
 * Replaced the interactive Shiny app example's \dontrun{} wrapper with if (interactive()).
+* Reduced optional package dependencies by removing dplyr, covr, DT, readr, and shinydashboard from Suggests.
 * Did not add method references because the package implements dictionary lookup and approximate string matching helpers rather than a published statistical method.